OCA/connector-telephony/sms_send_picking/README.rst

 SMS send picking
 ===========

-This module provide a cron and a method to automaticly sending a SMS when a picking delivery is ready to transfert
+This module provides a cron and a method to automaticly sending a SMS when a picking delivery is ready to transfert.

 Configuration